-Correcting Claims in Availity/Aloha
+Correcting Claims in Availity

-Correcting Claims in Availity/Aloha
+Correcting Claims in Availity

 After you’ve processed claims through Aloha to get sent to Availity, you may encounter a situation where you need to fix or correct a claim.
 Before we get started, let’s define these words: